Course Content

 Learning & Teaching

-A range of teaching methods are used in Cardiff School of Technologies, including studios, practical workshops, tutorials, seminars, and real-world case studies, all supported by online learning via Moodle.
-With a student-centred approach, the school operates an open-door policy to staff and all students will be assigned a personal tutor.
+A range of teaching methods are used in the Cardiff School of Technologies, including lectures, practical workshops, tutorials, seminars and real-world case studies, all supported by online learning via Moodle.
+With a student-centred approach, the School operates an open-door policy to staff to support students, along with support from our careers team and academic skills.

 Studios

 Studios are a major part of the teaching strategy for the programme.
-Studios are an effective way of delivering core material and establishing a framework for a module against which other material can be set.
-Unlike a typical lecture theatre setting, these sessions enable more interactions among the lecturers and group of students.
+Studios are an interactive and effective way of delivering core material and establishing a framework for a module against which other material can be set.

-Practical Workshops
+Workshops

-In these sessions, students can practice and refine their skills in a supportive environment where they can receive feedback from a member of academic staff.
+Workshops involve a student or students working more actively to understand the topic of study.
+This can include strategies such as presenting previously prepared work to peers and a lecturer.
+In these classes students are able to practise and refine their skills in a supportive environment where they can receive feedback from a member of academic staff.
 Practical workshops represent a valuable transition between theory and the workplace.
-These sessions also involve tutorials where a students or group of students can meet with their tutor and are used in two ways within the programme:

-Seminars involve a student or students presenting previously prepared work to peers and a lecturer.
-This strategy is used to extend specific theoretical or practical concepts as well as introducing problem solving exercises.
-Seminars are used in most modules and provide students with valuable experience in presentational skills as well as providing staff with a method of assessing student-centred learning.
-These sessions can be conducted either in standalone manner or can be combined with studios or workshops as well, depending upon the learning objectives of a specific module.
+Workshops are used to extend specific theoretical or practical concepts as well as introducing problem solving exercises.
+Workshops are used in most modules and provide students with valuable experience in practical and presentational skills as well as providing staff with a method of assessing student-centred learning.

 Case Studies